tobihol/zotero-mas-metadata/README.md

 # Zotero MAS MetaData

 **⚠️ The MAS API is depreciated as of the start of 2022.
-I am building a new plugin that uses the Semantic Scholar API instead and adds more metadata.
-It will be ready January 10.**
+I am building a new plugin that uses the Semantic Scholar API instead and adds more metadata.**

 MAS MetaData is a [Zotero](https://github.com/zotero/zotero.git) plugin that uses the [Microsoft Academic Search API](https://msr-apis.portal.azure-api.net/docs/services/academic-search-api/) (MAS) to add more metadata to Zotero.
 Currently it only adds citation counts to the extra field of items.
 This will be extended upon in future versions.